DarthKoder/star-wars-blog/README.md

 ### Code
  * Understanding some JavaScript concepts and code needed for certail aspects of the game [W3schools](https://www.w3schools.com/)
  * The README template was helpfully provided by my mentor Mitko at Code Institute [Lunar-Escape](https://github.com/Thomas-Tomo/Lunar-Escape)
+ * Helping with writing and understanding python [Python Tutor](https://pythontutor.com/)
+ * Helping with writing and understanding python and find code that was helpful to me [Python Docs](https://docs.python.org/3/contents.html)

 ### Content